Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 ### Sprint 3 : Alpha Version Release (30.3-6.4)
 The goal of this sprint was to release the Alpha version of our product, by pushing our MVP to the master branch.
 This involved:
+* Ensuring all subsystems can receive, process, and send the intended MQTT commands

 **User Stories Implemented:**
 * Implemented a health bar on the M5 stack, so that the user can visualize the Bean's remaining life